The Impact of Sargassum Seaweed: Trends from 2023 to 2025

 The Role of Sustainable Development in Addressing Sargassum

-Tackling the sargassum issue involves collaboration among governments, researchers, and local communities.
-Countries like Cuba and Puerto Rico have been proactive in effective strategies to manage their sargassum seaweed invasions.
+Community engagement plays a crucial role in addressing the sargassum issue.
+Collaboration among governments, researchers, and local communities is vital.
+Countries like Cuba and Puerto Rico have been proactive in their strategies to manage sargassum invasions.
 Puerto Rico uses satellite monitoring and local alert systems to manage sargassum landings.
-Municipalities like San Juan and Dorado have taken early action to coordinate cleanup and public communication.

 Mapping the Future: Anticipating Sargassum Trends